cajones93/fitspace-routines/TESTING.md

 ### Lighthouse

 All pages were checked with lighthouse to identify any issues.
 Each page was checked in mobile and desktop sizes.
+Add Post page 'Accessibility' is related to the Summernote field iFrame not having a title.
+404 page 'Best Practices' and 'SEO' are lower due to the 404 error.
+When trying to get lighthouse scores, I kept getting different values even when immediately running the test again.

 | Page           | Size    | Screenshot                                                                                   |
 | -------------- | ------- | -------------------------------------------------------------------------------------------- |